Jinwuk/md/doc/RiemannGeometry_Variations of Energy.md

 $$

-## The THeorems of Bonnet-Myers and of SyngeWeinstein
+## The Theorems of Bonnet-Myers and of SyngeWeinstein

 ### Theorem 3.1 (Bonnet-Myers)
 Let $M^n$ be acomplete RTiemannian manifold.